ad-si/awesome-lego/README.md

 ## Software Libraries

-- [brickmosaic] - Transform a photo to a bricks mosaic (Windows, Linux, macOS).
 - [brickowl2rebrickable] - Tool to convert [brickowl] orders to
     [rebrickable] CSV files (Windows, Linux, macOS).
-- [brickutils] - Tool to build your brick catalog and check if you can build a model created with LDD or LDraw.
 - [ld pattern creator] - Vector based texture editor for decorated LDraw parts (Windows).
     Exports a list of bricks as a BrickLink XML file (Windows, Linux, macOS).